 - The Book Depository

-- Various Other Places (will probably be available from more indie-leaning sites soon, if that kind of thing is your bag)
+- Various Other Places (it’s distributed by Ingram and is probably available from the more indie-leaning bookstores and online retailers, if that kind of thing is your bag)

 But you don’t have to take my word for it: